Ethran/mix_sounds/README.md

 		↓
 	* you can do this multiple application.

-it should save between sessions;
+It should save between sessions;

 5. In pulseaudio volume control:
 	* recording
 		↓